Nidhisha08/Analysis-on-house-price-prediction/README.md

 This is the data detailing information about the house and its rental cost.
 In this project, I conducted data analysis to identify the influencing factors on the rental price of the house.
-I utilized regression analysis to understand the relationship between these factors and the dependent variable, which is the rent price of the house
+I utilized regression analysis to understand the relationship between these factors and the dependent variable, which is the rent price of the house.
 <br>
-file contains:
+File contains:
 <br>
  - project file
  - code file